 Although the first impression of every candidate makes a very good impact.
 But, relying on the first impression only will not give you the real picture of the candidate.
 Aptitude tests, mental ability tests, technical tests, and structured interview process are effective in predicting the nature and performance of the candidate.

 Note: Don’t ask too much from a candidate.
 You can’t expect a software developer to master of all jacks.
-He can’t be an all-a front end developer, back end developer, system administrator, and quality analyst.
+If you hire mobile developers and expect them to work on the web, that’s not right.
+The same developer can’t be an all-a front end developer, back end developer, system administrator, and quality analyst.
 If the requirement is more, hire more people and don’t search for a unicorn.

 Professional developers may have knowledge about a ton of skills but are the only master of a specific skill set.
 Big companies follow a unique technique to hire developers.